rust3ds/rust3ds-template/README.md

  * Rust nightly (1.4 as of this writing)
  * [my modified `cargo-build`](https://github.com/Furyhunter/cargo-build) -- subject to change if changes get merged.
  * `libcore` compiled from Rust sources.
 Instructions below on building.
  * `libcompiler-rt.a` for 3ds.
-Link forthcoming, since it requires some modification of the rust build system to create.
-Ask me on irc if you want it.
-Copy it into `sysroot/lib/rustlib/3ds.json/lib` after building your `libcore` for convenience.
+Provided in sysroot folder.
+Use the sysroot target to build the rust dependency libraries as mentioned below, and everything should work automatically.

 ## Environment configuration